deckhouse/virtualization/docs/USER_GUIDE.md

 Cloning creates a copy of an existing VM, so the resources of the new VM must have unique names.
 To do this, use the `.spec.clone.nameReplacements` and/or `.spec.clone.customisation` parameters.

-- `.spec.clone.nameReplacements` — allows you to replace the names of existing resources with new ones to avoid conflicts.
+- `.spec.clone.nameReplacements`: Allows you to replace the names of existing resources with new ones to avoid conflicts.
-- `.spec.clone.customisation` — sets a prefix or suffix for the names of all cloned VM resources (disks, IP addresses, etc.).
+- `.spec.clone.customization`: Sets a prefix or suffix for the names of all cloned VM resources (disks, IP addresses, etc.).

 Configuration example: